 Company Benefit: Better understanding of your customers, full visibility into all interactions, valuable insights so marketing and R&D can make improvements.

-And of course, our favorite benefit which is common to them all - Happier Customers!
+And of course, our favorite benefit of customer experience which is common to them all - Happier Customers!